trained in periodontology, Implantology and oral surgery

 In 1996, during his final training as an oral surgeon, Matthias began to give lectures on various topics of dentistry, underlining his reputation as a young and thriving dentist with a profound scientific background.

 In 1999, Matthias was promoted to Junior Professor (Oberarzt) at Heinrich-Heine University, Germany, Department of Oral Surgery.
 As Matthias enjoyed both the practical and theoretical aspects of modern dentistry, he looked for a position which would allow him to put more emphasis on the actual treatment of patients in order to further benefit his community by dedicating his energy towards the public health sector.

 After purchasing a private clinic in Overath at Cologne, Germany in 2000, he was able to dedicate his knowledge in general dentistry, oral surgery, implantology and periodontology to the wider public.
-He was now enjoying a rich and fascinating life, spending time between family, work and travelling around the world as renowned teacher.
+He was now enjoying a rich and fascinating life, spending time between family, work and travelling around the world as renowned lecturer.

 Over the years, Matthias’s reputation as a speaker and lecturer grew and he was invited as a key note speaker at conferences all over the world.
 His lectures span from: the United States; to all the main centres in Germany; to London, UK; Paris and Cannes, France; Budapest, Hungary; New Delhi, India; Bangkok, Thailand; Zurich and Winterthur in Switzerland; Bogota, Columbia; Barcelona, Spain; to name a few.

 Certified as a Lecturer (“Train the Trainer” by Zimmer, Carlsbad, U.S.), Matthias’s latest invitations to speak sent him to Shanghai, Bejing, Guanzhou and several cities in China.